garrandall/popular-music-data/tracks/love-touch--theme-from--legal-eagles---rod-stewart.md

 Just watch me one time

-Ooh, you're gonna get a, ooh you're gonna get a big love touch Ooh, you're gonna get a, ooh you're gonna get a big love touch Ooh, baby, baby
+Oh you're gonna get a, ohyou're gonna get a big love touch Oh you're gonna get a, ohyou're gonna get a big love touch Oh baby, baby
-Ooh, I need you
+Oh I need you

 Give me a chance
 To let me show you how much
-I wanna give you my love touch, ooh
+I wanna give you my love touch, oh
 You know it don't matter
 Who's right or who's wrong
 Guess we're gonna find out